Skip to content

 La Chaux-de-Fonds is a Swiss city in the canton of Neuchâtel.
 It is located in the Jura mountains at an altitude of 1000m, a few kilometres south of the French border.
 The city was founded in 1656.
 The city’s prosperity is mainly due to its association with the watchmaking industry.
 Picard started his business with the intention of producing high-quality Swiss made watches at affordable prices.

 In 1882, Picard’s sons Edmond, Gabriel and Armand took control of the business.
-Raphael Picard died in 1884, and soon after the company became known as Les Fils De R. Picard (The sons of R. Picard).
+Raphael Picard died in 1884, and soon after the company became known as Les Fils De R. Picard (The Sons of R. Picard).
 In 1895, the brand was rewarded with a gold medal at the national exhibition in Bordeaux.
 Further medals were won for a similar exhibition in Paris in 1896.
 Although I don’t know what these medals were awarded for, I have seen them engraved on Picard pocket watch case backs.

 Quality timepieces